Early Novel Written By Free Black Woman Called Out Racism Among Abolitionists

 Boggis didn't read Our Nig until 2002.
 When she did, she felt like Wilson had written the book just for her.

 "I really empathized with that sense of isolation, being a black woman in Milford," Boggis says.
-"That really was like, 'Oh my God, that's me.'"
+"That really was like, 'Oh my God, that's me.' "

 Boggis began to study the text of Our Nig.
 She searched Milford for homes that matched descriptions from the book.
 Eventually, she found a match.
-It's now owned by a family, whom Boggis has befriended, and working with them she has located the crawl space where Wilson likely slept as a child.
+It's now owned by a family, whom Boggis has befriended, and working with them, she has located the crawl space where Wilson likely slept as a child.

 "That is the story of black history in the country," Boggis says.
 "You have to keep telling it, keep telling it, keep telling it, reviving it.
 Or else it disappears."